-Did you know you can set any active object to be the camera in Cinema 4D?
+Can you set lights, or any active object, to be the camera in Cinema 4D?
+Yes!

-Ready to learn a really cool Cinema 4D trick?
-I figured out a while back and I HAD to share it with you today.
-Essentially you can position lights as if they were cameras.
-This can be really useful when setting up lights as it allows you to aim the light as if it were a camera.
+In Cinema 4D you can position lights as if they were cameras which can be really useful as it allows you to aim the light as a camera.
 It's kinda like Call of Duty, but less zombies and more inverse square law.

 To achieve this, simply create a light and then from the Viewport (Perspective works best) choose: View > Set Active Object as Camera.